-1. Connect an Ethernet cable from the BlueScale Vision camera connector on the back of the frame to an Ethernet network.
+1. Connect an Ethernet cable from the camera's Ethernet port on the back of the library to an Ethernet network.

-Figure 106 Location of the camera Ethernet port.
+Figure 96 Location of the camera Ethernet port.

-- 2. Connect to the BlueScale Vision viewer.

-- Using the Camera Icon

-- a.
-Using a remote connection, log into the library's BlueScale web interface using a web browser.

-Note: The software included with the black camera requires ActiveX to view the streaming video and controls.
-You must use Internet Explorer or see Streaming video and camera controls do not work for the library camera on page 367 for alternate solutions.

-b.
-Select the camera icon on the status bar.

-- The camera icons used to launch the BlueScale Vision viewer are not present until you enter the IP address for up to three cameras in the System Configuration screen (see BlueScale Vision IP Address on page 117). - The order of the camera icons corresponds to the IP Address fields in the System Setup screen and does not necessarily have any relationship to the physical position of the cameras in the library.
-Make sure that you know which frame contains which camera.
+- 2. Connect to the BlueScale Vision viewer using one of the following methods. - Using the Camera Icon - a.
+Using a remote connection, log into the library's BlueScale web interface using a web browser. - Note: The software included with the black camera requires ActiveX to view the streaming video and controls.
+You must use Internet Explorer or see Streaming video and camera controls do not work for the library camera on page 349 for alternate solutions. - b.
+Select the camera icon on the status bar. - Note: The camera icon used to launch the BlueScale Vision viewer is not present until you enter the IP address for the camera in the System Configuration screen (see BlueScale Vision IP Address on page 110).

+0 🎸 9:26 9/20/2011 BlueScale12.0.1

+Camera icon

+Figure 07 The Status has showing the Company ison

-Figure 107 The Status bar showing the Camera icon.
+Figure 97 The Status bar showing the Camera icon.